BDhackers009/nethunter-termux/README.md

-This is a modified version of Offcial kali nethunter.
+# Introduction

-With it you can setup a minimal version of nethunter.
+This is a modified version of Kali Nethunter.
+This project was created to provide a very minimal distribution

 # Installation
 To install Nethunter-Termux Minimal version copy below command and paste in ur termux

-1st things you shoud update and upgrade Termux by
+1st things you should update and upgrade Termux by
 ```
 apt update && apt upgrade -y
 ```